-Complaints may be filed with RHA's Special Assistant, Laura McCann, if an individual believes they have not received the services set out in this Plan.
+Complaints may be filed with Laura McCann if an individual believes they have not received the services set out in this Plan.
 Complaints should be filed within six (6) months of the alleged incident.
 To file a complaint with RHA, please submit complaints to: